heroiclabs/nakama-unity/README.md

 ### Start client

+You can download the client directly from the [Asset Store](https://www.assetstore.unity3d.com/en/#!/content/81338).

 Have a look at the [quickstart guide](https://heroiclabs.com/docs/clients/unity/) for a full introduction on how to get started with the client in development and/or production.

 To create a client and connect to the Nakama server with the default settings: